How to grow herbs

 Delicious in soups as well as with potatoes and fish, chives are perennial bulbs.
 They also boast insect-repelling properties, so add them to your garden if you have problems with pests.

 Tips: Keep plants well-watered, especially during long dry spells in summer.
 To keep plants productive, remove flowers as they start to fade or use the young blooms to brighten up salads.
 Cut leaves as required with scissors, snipping close to the base of plants – the more often they’re cut, the more leaves will be produced.

-Best time to plant: Sow and grow indoors for all year-round crops, in pots of multipurpose or seed compost.
+Best time to plant chives: Sow and grow indoors for all year-round crops, in pots of multipurpose or seed compost.
 Water well and place in a warm position.
 Sow outdoors March-May for ease, directly into finely-prepared, warm, well-drained soil, which has already been watered.
 Ready to harvest from May to September.

 A deeply aromatic perennial, rosemary is delicious cooked with meats such as lamb or brewed as a tea.
 The needle-like leaves are evergreen and so make attractive foliage for winter flower arrangements.
 While the pale violet-blue flowers bloom from spring to summer and attract butterflies and bees.